skiffer/hydra-docgpt.ai/privacy_gpt_forms.md

 | Display and run third-party web content in prompts and sidebars inside Google applications | To show custom UI in the Google Workspace editor or other Google Workspace applications.             |
 | Connect to an external service                                                             | We need to request data at an external service, specifically for getting a response from AI service. |

 Also it uses scope https://www.googleapis.com/auth/userinfo.email for identifying you at the backend part for tracking requests limits only.
-We do not share your email with any third party..
+We do not share your email with any third party.
 The requests provided in text box for generating will be used for requesting data at openai.com.

 ### Why does "GPT Quiz Generator for Forms™" need those permissions?